 Albert Einstein said, “We cannot solve our problems with the same thinking we used when we created them.”

-Thinking strategically is an essential skill in today’s fast-paced business environment.
+The ability to thinking strategically is an essential skill in today’s fast-paced business environment.
+We weren’t surprised to see it listed as one of the Twenty Core Power Skills Needed for the Future Workplace.
 Strategic thinking forces you to step back from a problem, gather information and generate more optimized, and often more innovative solutions.
 However, thinking strategically on a consistent basis can be a difficult skill to master.
-Following are four common obstacles to thinking strategically, and how to overcome them.
+Following are four common obstacles to thinking strategically, and how you can overcome them.

 Conventional wisdom is that the average adult makes as many as 35,000 decisions every day.
 According to the best minds at Cornell University, no fewer than 226 of those decisions revolve around food.
 It would be impossible to carefully consider each of these decisions.
 Instead, we rely on heuristics — mental habits and shortcuts that allow us to quickly process information, make decisions and move through our day without constantly stopping to think about the next course of action.